formkit/docs-content/inputs/dropdown.md

 ---
 ::

 ### Selection slot

-If you only want to customize the display of the selected option, use the selection slot:
+If you only want to customize the display of the selected option, use the selection slot (as opposed to the option slot mentioned above):

 ::Example
 ---